DWU CONSULTING — AI RESEARCH

 Section 1110: The Legal Foundation and Creditor Super-Priority

-What makes EETC financing viable is a specific provision of U.S. bankruptcy law: Section 1110 of the Bankruptcy Code.
-Understanding Section 1110 is essential to understanding EETC economics and why they are so much cheaper than unsecured airline debt.
+What makes EETC financing viable is a specific provision of U.S. bankruptcy law: Section 1110 of the Bankruptcy Code1.
+Understanding Section 1110 is essential to understanding EETC economics and why they are more economical than unsecured airline debt.

-Section 1110 provides that if an airline files for Chapter 11 bankruptcy, the automatic stay (which normally prevents creditors from seizing collateral) does not apply to EETC creditors or aircraft lessors.
-The airline has 60 days (renewable to 120 days with creditor consent) to either:
+11 U.S.C. §1110 provides that if an airline files for Chapter 11 bankruptcy, the automatic stay2 (which normally prevents creditors from seizing collateral) does not apply to EETC creditors or aircraft lessors.
+The airline has 60 days (extendable to 120 days with creditor consent) to either:

 If the airline does neither, the creditor can repossess the aircraft.
-This is extraordinary protection.
-In a typical Chapter 11, creditors are subject to the automatic stay and must file proofs of claim.
+This protection is not available to unsecured creditors.
+In a typical Chapter 11, unsecured creditors are subject to the automatic stay and must file proofs of claim.
 They may recover cents on the dollar.
 EETC creditors can repossess tangible assets worth hundreds of millions of dollars.

 Section 1110 was enacted in 1994 at the behest of aircraft manufacturers and financiers (Boeing, Airbus, GE Capital, international lessors) who wanted certainty and speed in aircraft recovery.
 Congress agreed that aircraft financing is special—without Section 1110 protection, aircraft would be "stranded" in Chapter 11 estates, depreciating while bankruptcy courts sorted out claims, making aircraft financing impractical.

-The practical effect of Section 1110 is that EETC creditors need only assess aircraft value and airline willingness to pay, not airline credit rating.
-A speculative-grade airline with a strong market position and modern aircraft can issue Class A EETC notes at investment-grade spreads because the collateral is secure and Section 1110 protection is reliable.
+The practical effect of Section 1110 is that EETC creditors focus primarily on aircraft value and airline willingness to pay, independent of airline credit rating.
+A speculative-grade airline with a strong market position and modern aircraft can issue Class A EETC notes at investment-grade spreads because aircraft collateral is secure and Section 1110 protection is reliable.

 EETC Rating Methodology: How Agencies Assess Risk